 Airport Lounge Access Is Sweet, Sweet Luxury – But Can It Save You Money, Too?

 The fact that we can fly to the other side of the world never ceases to amaze me.
 After enduring an initial trip to the airport, you can check your bags, board your aircraft, and be on your way.
 And if you’re lucky, you might even sleep through the entire flight – falling asleep in one land and waking up in another world.
 While this all sounds great, there’s more to flying than pure joy and adventure.
 For all its conveniences, air travel is also a huge pain.

-Arrival at the airport usually leads to a flurry of queuing – first to check your bags and check in, then through security.
-If you’re lucky enough, you’ll get to your gate in a decent time.
+Arrival at the airport usually leads to a flurry of queuing – first to check your bags and check-in, then through security.
+If you’re lucky enough, you’ll get to your gate at a decent time.
 But then, it’s cramped seating, constant announcements over the intercom, and gross airport food until you queue (once again) to board your plane.
-And once you land in your destination, it’s usually more queuing and even more hassle.
+And once you land at your destination, it’s usually more queuing and even more hassle.

 Escaping the Stress of Travel with Airport Lounge Access

 Enter the airport lounge: a type of travel oasis tucked away in the corners of airports across the world.
 While airport lounge access can’t save you from long lines or the hassle of flying, they do provide a welcome respite from the business and stress of airport travel.